amine-trepos/binary_fantasy/README.md

 Some techniques:<br>
 - to erase a character, use "BS sp BS".
 This is the standard implementation:<br>
 https://unix.stackexchange.com/questions/414159/behaviour-of-the-backspace-on-terminal
 - to put delay (for BEL's effect, e.g.), use "NUL NUL NUL".
-Nostalgic.
+Nostalgic!
+XD
 - put ENQ, ACK, NAK etc; these do not have any effect,<br>
 but enthusiasts will notice the subtle communication in the code,<br>
 and grin happily<br><br>